Nanumanga: Notable residents

+The Reverend Dr Kitiona Tausi trained in theology and was appointed as a priest of Tuvalu's main church, Ekalesia Kelisiano Tuvalu, and acted as the General Secretary of the organisation.
+Tausi served as the chairman of the Tuvalu Broadcasting Corporation Board of Directors.
+He was elected to represent Nanumaga in the by-election held on 15 July 2022.
+He was appointed Deputy Prime Minister & Minister for Fisheries and Trade in the Natano Ministry, until the 2024 general election.

 Tuau Lapua Lapua is a Tuvaluan Olympic weightlifter.
 At the 2013 Pacific Mini Games, Tuau Lapua Lapua won Tuvalu's first ever gold medal in major sporting competition in the men's 62 kilogram snatch.
-(He also won bronze in the clean and jerk, and obtained the silver medal overall for the combined event.)
+He also won bronze in the clean and jerk, and obtained the silver medal overall for the combined event.